 The National Mobility Agreement

-- You are resident in Nova Scotia;
+- You are resident in another signatory jurisdiction;

-The Ontario program will provide you with protection for CLAIMS that subsequently arise out of your earlier practice in Ontario.
+The Ontario program will provide you with protection for claims that subsequently arise out of your earlier practice in Ontario.
 You would have coverage of $1 million per CLAIM / $2 million in the aggregate if practising, and $250,000 per CLAIM and in the aggregate Run-Off Coverage if not in practice.